 (To read updates on Sam, click here.
 To get email updates each time I post a new blog, click on the “Follow” pop-up at the bottom right of the screen and enter your email address.)

 On June 30th, 2016, early in the morning, I drove myself to the nearby hospital, thinking they would send me home as it was three weeks before my due date.
 After having three other children, past their due dates, I wasn’t expecting they would keep me.
 They did.
 That evening, Sam James Grant was born.
-In an instant, our world changed dramatically.
+In an instant, our lives would never be the same.

 Today, he’s thriving at home with his family and homecare nurses, still continuing to defy the odds while keeping his medical team on their toes.
 He’s an incredible boy who continues to bless and win the hearts of many with his captivating personality and infectious smile.

-For Sam’s full story, click here to visit his CaringBridge site.
+For the beginning of Sam’s story, click here to visit his CaringBridge site.

 This site is dedicated to enrich and encourage the lives of families with a complex child and/or anyone else who wants to know more.